ywu279/php-student-course-registration/README.md

 To implement an online course registration web application that allows students to signup/login, register courses, and show the student's current registration summary via accessing the MySQL database.

 ## Disclaimer
 This project is a school project.
 It can only be used for educational purposes only.
-Please do not submit it as your own work.
+Please do not copy and submit it as your own work.

 ## Built with
 - [AMPPS](https://ampps.com/) - A complete package of Apache, MySQL, and PHP on your desktop, same like the server that provides many open source web applications